s3alfisc/fwildclusterboot/README.md

 <!-- badges: end -->

-The `fwildclusterboot` provides a native R implementation of the fast wild cluster bootstrap algorithm developed in [Roodman et al (2019)](https://econpapers.repec.org/paper/qedwpaper/1406.htm) for regression objects in R.
+The `fwildclusterboot` package provides a native R implementation of the fast wild cluster bootstrap algorithm developed in [Roodman et al (2019)](https://econpapers.repec.org/paper/qedwpaper/1406.htm) for regression objects in R.